Basics of JavaScript¶

 Variables are the Lego blocks of programming and can be numbers, text, or even collections of other variables!
 In programming languages we call variables can be classified into types.
 In order to use a variable, you have to declare variables.
 With JavaScript, variables are automatically assigned types based on their declaration.

-In JavaScript all declarations and lines should end with a semicolon ;
+In JavaScript all declarations and lines should end with a semicolon ;, which is like a . (period) in English that says, my statement is done.

 These are examples of a declaration:

-is a string type.
-Each type has certain properties and uses, for example you can add numbers together using something like day + day
+In front you see the var keyword that tells the web browser, “Hey this is a variable!”.
+In this example, day is a numeric type with a value of 8 and name is a string type.
+Each type has certain properties and uses, for example you can add numbers together using something like day + day, but you adding strings will simply concatenate and not total them.

 What is a keyword?

 In most coding languages, a keyword is a word that tells a program to treat the following text, numbers, or characters in a specific way.
-For example, var myName
+For example, var myName says treat myName as a variable.
+This means you CANNOT name a variable var, Jar Jar Binks cousin Var Var Binks is VARy bad for JavaScript to see! i.e. var var Also note, you cannot use spaces in variable names!

-Some more variable definitions¶
+Some more variable definitions

-What we really need to understand about variables is that they act like boxes where you can store or take information out of.
+What we really need to understand about variables is that they act like boxes where you can store or take information out of. - const acts like a locked safe that will not let you put anything into it after you define it - let is like a regular box. - var is VARy problematic because it can be both locked and unlocked

 Here are some of the types in JavaScript: